The Hutchinson-Barnsley theory for generalized iterated function systems by means of infinite iterated function systems: Hutchinson-Barnsley theory for GIFS using the induced IIFS

-Miculescu and Mihail in \cite{mihail2009hutchinson} and \cite{Mihail2009} proved the following theorem (see also \cite{DaCunha2020} for additional details): \begin{theorem}[\cite{mihail2009hutchinson}, \cite{Mihail2009}] Assume that $\mS$ is a GIFSp on a complete metric space consisting of $(a_0,...,a_{m-1})$-contractions, where $\sum_{i=1}^{m}a_i<1$.
-Then $\mS$ admits the Hutchinson measure $\mu_\mS$ and $\on{supp}(\mu_\mS)=A_\mS$. \end{theorem} It is worth to mention that Theorem~\ref{thm:huthc-measure-GIFSp-existence} was fairly improved by \cite{Strobin2020}, Theorem 4.3, proving that $\mS$ admits the Hutchinson measure $\mu_\mS$ and $\on{supp}(\mu_\mS)=A_\mS$ under the hypothesis that each map of the GIFS is a generalized Matkowski contraction, using new techniques and code spaces.
+{In consequence, Miculescu and Mihail} proved the following theorem (see also \cite{DaCunha2020} for additional details): \begin{theorem}[\cite{mihail2009hutchinson}, \cite{Mihail2009}] Assume that $\mS$ is a GIFSp on a complete metric space consisting of $(a_1,...,a_{m})$-contractions, where $\sum_{i=1}^{m}a_i<1$.
+Then, $\mS$ admits the Hutchinson measure $\mu_\mS$ and $\on{supp}(\mu_\mS)=A_\mS$. \end{theorem} It is worth to mention that Theorem~\ref{thm:huthc-measure-GIFSp-existence} was fairly improved {in} {\cite[ Theorem 4.3]{Strobin2020}}, proving that $\mS$ admits the Hutchinson measure $\mu_\mS$ and $\on{supp}(\mu_\mS)=A_\mS$ under the hypothesis that each map of the GIFS is a generalized Matkowski contraction, using new techniques and code spaces.